enferex/sndgrep/README.md

 Currently this tool only supports PCM as input to search, or output to create.
 Specifically, 64bit PCM at an 8kHz sampling rate.

+TODO:
+* Support fractional frequencies
+* More testing
+* Better searching
+* Report time offset in sample where a tone is found

 Dependencies
 ------------